LibreScanner/horus/README.md

 ## Development

+NOTE: Horus 0.2 is in development.
+[New custom OpenCV](https://github.com/bqlabs/opencv/tree/horus-0.2) version is required.

 Horus is an Open Source Project.
 Anyone has the freedom to use, modify, share and distribute this software.
 If you want to:
 * run the source code
 * make your own modifications